npjd/htn-backend-take-home/README.md

 - **ts-node**: A TypeScript execution and REPL for Node.js, with source map support.
 It's used for running TypeScript code directly, without compiling it first.
 - **Jest** JavaScript Testing Framework
 - **Babel** JavaScript compiler that lets us run Jest with TypeScript
+- **Github Actions** Useful for CI/CD to make sure production branches have valid builds

 ### Future Features
 - Find a way to inherit types in the schema to reduce redundancy